 Take an In-Depth Tour of the Original Tesla Roadster

 Tesla’s first car had to be an exclusive, pricey, limited-production sports car.
 Auto manufacturing relies on high-volume production to keep costs low, but it takes a lot of cash to build the factories needed to build high-volume cars.
-Tesla, as a startup in the 2000s, did not have access to that kind of cash.
-So, it went low volume, built the Roadster, and used that success to pave the way for the high-volume models we know and love today.
+Tesla did not have access to that kind of cash as a startup in the 2000s.
+So it went low volume, built the Roadster, and used that success to pave the way for the high-volume models we know and love today.

 Tesla Roadster Exterior